 When driving the Pamir Highway, adventure is more than guaranteed.

-Pamir Highway route – The ultimate travel itinerary
+Pamir Highway route – A complete itinerary

 Hitchhiking the Pamir Road: The ultimate guide